 • Multi-million dollar yachts, million dollar watches, Ferraris & Lamborghinis are all ten a penn… em, ten a million.

-• You’re requested to dress appropriately, in 4 different languages.
-Or else.
+• You’re requested to dress appropriately, in no less than 4 different languages.

 – 4 –